openbmc/openbmc/upstream-layers/yocto-docs/documentation/sdk-manual/appendix-obtain.rst

 target, and log files for the OpenEmbedded build system preparation script run by the installer and BitBake.

-Within the figure, italicized text is used to indicate replaceable portions of the file or directory name.
-For example, install_dir is the directory where the SDK is installed, which is ``poky_sdk`` by default, and target represents the target architecture (e.g. ``i586``).
+In the layout above, italicized text is used to indicate replaceable portions of the file or directory name.
+For example, *install_dir* is the directory where the SDK is installed, which is by default ``poky_sdk`` in your home directory and *target* represents the target architecture (e.g. ``i586``).